pythonindia/pyconindia-handbook/guidelines/speaker-coordination.rst

 ----------

 - Speaker has to be present at the audi at least 10 minutes before the scheduled start time.
-- Time cards, 15 minutes, 10 minutes, 5 minutes, and Times Up card are to be adhered.
+- Time cards, 15 minutes, 10 minutes, 5 minutes, and Time is Up card are to be adhered.
 - If the speaker is unable to find/locate the Lead Speaker coordinator, (s)he can always locate the audi volunteers in the front row of the audi.